Miami River (Florida): Etymology

-Although it is widely believed that the name is derived from a Native American word that means "sweet water," the earliest mention of the name comes from Hernando de Escalante Fontaneda, a captive of Indians in southern Florida for 17 years, when he referred to what is now Lake Okeechobee as the "Lake of Mayaimi, which is called Mayaimi because it is very large".
+Although the name is widely believed to derive from a Native American word that means "sweet water", the earliest mention of the name comes from Hernando de Escalante Fontaneda, a captive of Native Americans in southern Florida for 17 years, when he referred to what is now Lake Okeechobee as the "Lake of Mayaimi, which is called Mayaimi because it is very large".
 The Mayaimi people were named after the lake around which they lived.
-Spanish records include the cacique of "Maimi" in a group of 280 Florida Indians that arrived in Cuba in 1710.
-Reports on a Spanish Mission to the Biscayne Bay area in 1743 mention "Maymies" or "Maimíes" living nearby.
+Spanish records include the cacique of "Maimi" in a group of 280 Florida Native Americans who arrived in Cuba in 1710.
+Reports on a Spanish mission to the Biscayne Bay area in 1743 mention "Maymies" or "Maimíes" living nearby.
 The river has also been known as the Garband River, Rio Ratones, Fresh Water River, Sweetwater River, and Lemon River.
 It has been known as the Miami River since the Second Seminole War of 1835–42.

 Natural river

 In its original natural state, the river started at rapids formed by water from the Everglades flowing over a rocky ledge four miles (6.4 km) from its mouth.
-Frederick H. Gerdes of the U.S. Coast Survey reported in 1849 that "[f]rom the upper falls to near its entrance into Key Biscayne Bay… water in the Glades was 6 ft 2.5 in above low tide."
+Frederick H. Gerdes of the United States Coast Survey reported in 1849 that "[f]rom the upper falls to near its entrance into Key Biscayne Bay… water in the Glades was 6 ft 2.5 in above low tide."
 The rapids were removed when the Miami Canal was dredged in an attempt to drain the wetland.

 The river divided into a North Fork and a South Fork about three miles (4.8 km) above its mouth.
 Each fork extended only one mile (1.6 km) to rapids marking the edge of the Everglades.
 The North Fork had a greater flow and higher drop over its rapids.
-One- and one-half miles (2.4 km) above the mouth of the river there was a tributary on the north side, called Wagner Creek, which was about two miles (3.2 km) long.
+A tributary was 1-1/2 miles (2.4 km) above the mouth of the river on the north side, called Wagner Creek, which was about 2 mi (3.2 km) long.
 The Miami River was also fed by several springs, including some in the bed of the river.
-The river's flow was variable and in times of drought the river did not flow.
+The river's flow was variable, and in times of drought, the river did not flow.